pauleveritt/git_tips/my_site.md

 Maybe a lot of ponies.
 And lots of unicorns.
 Stay for the though-leader insight.
-Added by the remote for the last step.
+Added by the remote site for the last step.